 Museum Renovation News

-Exciting Changes are Coming for the Idaho Historical Museum!
+Exciting Changes Are Coming for the Idaho State Historical Museum!

-- The Museum is now closed, and staff has temporarily relocated to 214 Broadway Avenue, the former Bureau of Reclamation Building.
+- The Museum closed on August 4, 2014, and staff is temporarily located at 214 Broadway Avenue, the former Bureau of Reclamation Building.

 Why is the expansion and renovation needed?

-- The Historical Museum building dates from the 1940s and many areas of the Museum are not up to modern museum standards.
+- The Idaho State Historical Museum building dates from the 1940s and many areas of the Museum are not up to modern museum standards.

-- The entire infrastructure will be updated and exhibit space added so that more of our artifacts can be shown to the public.
-The expansion will also include an additional classroom.
+- The entire infrastructure will be updated and exhibit space added so that additional artifacts can be shown to the public.
+Space will be added for two educational classrooms.

 How long will the Museum be closed?

 - We anticipate the Museum will be closed from August 2014 through most of 2017 for expansion and renovation if no construction delays occur.

-- Following construction, new exhibits will be installed and the new facility will open to the public mid to late 2017.
+- Following construction, new exhibits will be installed and the new facility will open to the public in late 2017 or early 2018.

-- The staff will engage in statewide conversations to develop new exhibitions reflecting the needs and ideas of teachers, families, tourists, and the general public.
-New technologies will enhance the visitor experience.
+- The staff is engaging in statewide conversations to assist in the design of new exhibitions that will meet the needs of teachers, families, tourists, and the general public.

 Where will educational programming take place?

-- The Museum staff will continue to provide education programs at schools.
+- The Museum staff will continue to provide educational programs at schools.

-The Idaho State Historical Society, in partnership with the Friends of the Historical Museum and the Foundation for Idaho History, actively seeks your input and support as we move into this exciting transformation of the Museum.
-Our goal is that both old and new visitors will enjoy numerous and unforgettable experiences at the expanded facility.
-Please take a moment and complete a survey to gives us your thoughts on what should be in the new museum.
-For information on how to get involved contact Dax Chizum, firstname.lastname@example.org or 208-514-2310.
+The Idaho State Historical Society, in partnership with the Friends of the Historical Museum and the Foundation for Idaho History, actively seeks your input and support as we move into this exciting transformation of the Museum that will attract both old and new visitors with numerous and unforgettable experiences.
+For information on how to get involved contact Ryan Gerulf, firstname.lastname@example.org or 208-514-2310.